PeakIndicators/Getting-Started-On-Azure-ML/labs/data/README.md

 # Data

-This folder contains the data used in your labs
+This folder contains the data used in the tutorial labs.